YaGrig/rsschool-cv1/cv.md

 6.

 7. *BSMU* education.
-JS and HTML courses on coursera.org.
+JS and HTML courses.
-English,French,Polish languages courses.
+English,French,Polish languages.

 8. According to different online tests, my English is on level between *B2 and C1*.